 If an optimized image is not in ImageEngine’s cache (typically the very first time an image is requested), then ImageEngine will fetch the image from the origin.
 ImageEngine will resize, compress and convert the image into its optimal format.
 During these first optimizations, ImageEngine will serve the original (unoptimized) image until the ImageEngine cache is “warmed” or “primed” to avoid any delays for the user.
 Therefore, you should send a fair amount of traffic and monitor the cache hit rate before evaluating the effectiveness of the image payload optimization and page load time.

-Once fully operational, the ImageEngine CDN cache typically handles 98% of the traffic, while the origin servers see only 2% of the actual traffic, all while providing up to 80% or more in payload savings.
+Once fully operational, the ImageEngine CDN cache typically handles 98% of the traffic.
+In comparison, the origin servers see only 2% of the actual traffic, all while providing up to 80% or more in payload savings.

 To implement ImageEngine on your website, you have two options for directing traffic to ImageEngine by updating img src tags: the Delivery Address Method and the Prefix Method.